Resume Tips

 Our AI Resume Builder has a dedicated, optimized "Projects" section designed to help you structure and highlight your project work professionally.
-Whether it's a coding portfolio, a marketing campaign, or a freelance gig, our builder formats it to impress both ATS and hiring managers, turning your side work into compelling evidence.
+Whether it is a coding portfolio, a marketing campaign, or a freelance gig, our builder formats it to impress both ATS and hiring managers, turning your side work into compelling evidence.

 Why Include Projects on Your Resume?

-For Recent Graduates & Career Changers
+For Recent Graduates and Career Changers

 • Proves Practical Skills: Shows you can apply theoretical knowledge from school or self-study to real-world problems.

-• Compensates for Lack of Direct Experience: A well documented project in your target field is often more convincing than an unrelated past job title.
+• Compensates for Lack of Direct Experience: A well-documented project in your target field is often more convincing than an unrelated past job title.

 For Experienced Professionals